-Mr. OGAY is one of Taiwan’s most prolific and well-respected street artists, with a career spanning almost two decades.
-Known for his iconic “naked man” characters, Mr. OGAY’s works can be seen around the streets of Taiwan, and have been featured in China, Japan, South Korea, France, America, and Thailand.
-His seemingly simple pieces use “ugliness” as a motif to provoke reflections on beauty, humanity, environment, and society.
-Neocha had the chance to speak with the artist to understand more about his philosophy and insistence that “art can change the world.”
+With a career spanning across two decades, Mr. OGAY has become one of Taiwan’s most prolific and well-respected street artists.
+Best known for his paintings of nude male characters, Mr. OGAY creates “ugly” art to invite critical discourse on beauty, humanity, environment, and society.
+Neocha had the chance to speak with the artist to understand more about his creative philosophy and insistence that “art can change the world.”

 Neocha: How did the idea for the Mr. OGAY characters first come about?

 Mr. OGAY: During my youth, when I was first figuring out my style, I found that I really liked to draw people.
 Afterwards, I decided that that would be my main focus.
 I added my own personality into my work, and what resulted are the characters that you see today.

 Neocha: How does your fine arts background influence your work on the street?